eligigante/document-review-tracker/README.md

 - Users can sort documents based on criteria such as submission date, review status, and document owner.
 - Filter documents based on various parameters to easily locate specific files.

-## Getting Started

-### Prerequisites

-- Node.js installed
-- MongoDB database set up

-### Installation

-1. Clone the repository: `git clone https://github.com/your-username/document-review-tracker.git`
-2. Navigate to the project folder: `cd document-review-tracker`
-3. Install dependencies: `npm install`
-4. Configure environment variables: Create a `.env` file and set the necessary variables (see `.env.example` for reference).
-5. Start the application: `npm start`

-## Usage

-1. Access the application at `http://localhost:3000` in your web browser.
-2. Sign in with your credentials or create a new account.
-3. Upload documents for review.
-4. Track the status of submitted documents.
-5. Reviewers can provide comments and send back the document.
-6. Receive notifications about document status changes.